rumca-js/Django-link-archive/README.md

  - Google fails to deliver content of small creators (blogs etc. private pages).
 Google focuses on corporate hosting, or deliver products that make investors happy.
 Most common links are towards YouTube, Google maps, Facebook, Reddit
  - We cannot replace Google search, since I do not have processing power for that.
 For programming problems I still go to Google, to find specific information
  - Google provides only 31 pages of news (in news filter) and around 10 pages for ordinary search.
 This is a very small number.
 It is like looking through keyhole at the Internet
  - This link database, with more than 100 of sources provides many useful data.
-For example after searching for 'covid' in links I have thounsands of results, just as I would expect
+For example after searching for 'covid' in links I have thousands of results, just as I would expect
  - Dead Internet is not a problem for me, since I do not capture data from bot farms
- - Some topics are so popular, that all of the sources write about it, and I am swamped with links about recent crisises
+ - Some topics are so popular, that all of the sources write about it, and I am swamped with links about recent crisis
  - Even though I have 100 sources, I still find useful info from outside of my sources.
 Some through YouTube, some through Reddit, etc.
  - Link rot is real.
 Some of archived links may be not working after some time.
-This is especially true for msn, and yahoo, which quite fast delete older links from their database
+This is especially true for MSN, and yahoo, which quite fast delete older links from their database
  - It is hard to define which sources are to be added into database.
 Even though I have more than 100 sources, I check regularly only a handful of them

 I could not decide if my link database should be public or not.
 Therefore I created two environments:
  - public, with all important information
  - private, with links that are not relevant for the public

-## Analysis of Tools
+## Analysis of tools and services

 Archive.org:
  - Is not reliable.
 Sometimes it gets painfully slow.
 It is still better than nothing
  - Most mainstream media RSS is covered, but the coverage is spotty.
 Not all days are covered
  - Internet Archive (archive.org) does not provide snapshots for each and every day for all RSS sources.
 It is sometimes pretty slow.
 We would like to be sure that a such snapshot takes place.
 Therefore we need to export links to daily repo ourselves.
 Django RSS app also makes requests to archive to make the snapshots

-RSS tools:
- - Some do not provide ability to bookmark entries
- - Some do not provide ability to add tags entries (useful for searching entries with a particular tag)
- - Some do not provide ability to search for a particular title, etc. Searching mechanisms are limiting
- - There is no ability to fetch archived data.
-I have been using archive.org to import historic RSS data, but not all data are available
- - Some of RSS tools are not local (feedly), which for me is a problem
+archive.ph:
+ - does not support link + date URL interface

 ## Legal